be-hacking-hyf/javascript-1/README.md

 * __Mixed__: Some exercises will assess both _behavior_ and _implementation_ by having ```test cases``` and ```console.assert's```.
 But there won't be too many of these so don't worry about them until you get there.
 * __Testing Native Code__: Some of the exercises won't even ask you to write any functions!
 To better understand how JavaScript works, a few of the exercises will ask you to write test cases for functions built into the JavaScript language.

+> There is a suggested order to the exercises, which is the order they are included into the index.html file.
+But you are not required to study them in this order.
 > You'll know you've completed the exercises when all of the links in your browser are either black or green

 ---